mongodb/docs/source/includes/api/list-tables/restore-jobs/response-elements/cloud/http.rst

    * - ``hostId``
      - string
-     - Unique identifier of the :term:`config server` to which this restore job belongs.
-Returned if  :term:`config server` was a
+     - Unique identifier of the :manual:`config server </reference/glossary/#std-term-config-server>` to which this restore job belongs.
+Returned if :manual:`config server </reference/glossary/#std-term-config-server>` was a
        |sccc|.

    * - ``id``